Parkside Ceramics Limited trading as ‘Parkside’ and as ‘Strata Tiles’

 however, if we do deliver or make Products available for collection in these circumstances, that will not affect our rights under the Contract.

-14. If you do not collect Products within three Business Days of us telling you that they are ready for collection, or you do not accept delivery of Products, or we decline to deliver or make Products available for collection; then, unless we have the right to decline to deliver or make Products available for collection:
+14. If you do not collect Products within three Business Days of us telling you that they are ready for collection, or you do not accept delivery of Products, or we decline to deliver or make Products available for collection; then, subject always to our rights under clause 13:

 15. The quantity of Products recorded by us or our agent on despatch, or making available for collection, will be sufficient evidence of the quantity received by you unless you can provide conclusive evidence to the contrary.

 16. You must inspect Products promptly within two weeks of collection or delivery or, if earlier, before using them (see clause 29 for your limited warranty).